Management's Discussion and Analysis of Financial Condition and Results of Operations

 Factors that could affect future results include the following:

-The company's future results will depend upon its ability to effectively anticipate and respond to volatility and rapid technological change in its industry.
-The company operates in a highly volatile industry characterized by rapid technological change, evolving technology standards, short product life cycles and continually changing customer demand patterns.
+The company's future results will depend upon its ability to effectively anticipate and respond to volatility and rapid technological innovation in its industry.
+The company operates in a highly volatile industry characterized by rapid technological innovation, evolving technology standards, short product life cycles and continually changing customer demand patterns.
 Future success will depend in part on the company's ability to anticipate and respond to these market trends and to design, develop, introduce, deliver or obtain new and innovative products, services and software on a timely and cost-effective basis using new delivery models such as cloud computing.
 The company may not be successful in anticipating or responding to changes in technology, industry standards or customer preferences, and the market may not demand or accept its services and product offerings.
 In addition, products and services developed by competitors may make the company's offerings less competitive.

 Future results will depend on the company's ability to drive profitable growth in consulting and systems integration.
 The company's ability to grow profitably in this business will depend on the level of demand for systems integration projects and the portfolio of solutions the company offers for specific industries.
 It will also depend on an efficient utilization of services delivery personnel.
 In addition, profit margins in this business are a function of both the portfolio of solutions sold in a given period and the rates the company is able to charge for services and the chargeability of its professionals.
 If the company is unable to attain sufficient rates and chargeability for its professionals, profit margins will be adversely affected.
 The rates the company is able to charge for services are affected by a number of factors, including clients' perception of the company's ability to add value through its services; introduction of new services or products by the company or its competitors; pricing policies of competitors; and general economic conditions.
 Chargeability is also affected by a number of factors, including the company's ability to transition employees from completed projects to new engagements, and its ability to forecast demand for services and thereby maintain an appropriate headcount.